Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Cover Art: REAL STory of
+Cover Art: The

 The REAL Story of Pirates: Fun Facts, Tall Tales, and Awesome Activities!

-By Gregory B. Edmonds
+by Gregory B. Edmonds

-Real Story Books, 2018, ISBN 978-0-692-10102-5, $12.95
+Real Story Books, 2018, ISBN 978-0-692-10102-5, US $12.95

 Within the covers of this fact-filled activity book, ye be learning about pirate history and notorious sea dogs like Bartholomew Roberts, Blackbeard, Anne Bonny, Barbarossa, Sir Francis Drake, and Sir Henry Morgan.
 There be “Color Me” pages that depict pirates and the tools of our trade: a ship, weapons, and a possibles bag for example.
 (If ye not be knowing what that last item is, reading the book be a good way to find the answer.)
 There is also a Pirate Treasure Maze (with a twist) and a Word Puzzle (to see if ye might make a good lookout for spying those galleons laden with pieces of eight).
 If ye dare, try answering the quiz, Fact or Tall Tale?
 (If ye get stuck, the answers be found near the end of the book.)
 For pirates having special days, your parents can be after studying all about hosting a Pirate Party.
 If there be a word ye don’t understand, look it up in a glossary of pirate words.
-(Ye might be interested in learning more about Mr. Edmonds on the facing page.)
-Ye can also explore words ye might hear every day, but that originally belonged to those of us who sail the seas in Do You Talk Like a Pirate?
+(Ye may be interested in learning more about Mr. Edmonds on the facing page.)
+Ye can also explore words ye hear every day but that originally belong to those of us who sail the seas in Do You Talk Like a Pirate?

 This book be great fun to read, learn, and do.
 Being the pirates’ scrivener for nearly a score of years, my peepers be not as sharp as they once were and I commend Mr. Edmonds for his use of white space and BIG print.
 Both make the pages easy to read.
 His suggestion to copy (or trace) the Color Me and puzzle pages is an excellent suggestion since it allows pirate apprentices to use them again and again.
-(For young pirates with less dexterity, ye might enlarge the Color Me pages so they can color within fine lines.)
+(For young pirates with less dexterity, ye might enlarge the Color Me pages so ye can color within fine lines.)
 Another noteworthy tidbit be the sentence in his Notes for Parents: “Pirates were outlaws, thieves, and (sometimes) killers.”
 (4) This truth be often omitted from pirate books for children and causes a dilemma for parents.
 Mr. Edmonds provides discussion topics that can help to resolve this.

 This book is a wonderful and entertaining introduction to pirates.
 The narrative doesn’t talk down to children; together with the puzzles and coloring, it entices one’s curiosity.
 The REAL Story of Pirates is a great way for parents and children to learn and read together.